Minneapolis Divorce Lawyers

 Why Choose Mack & Santana Law Offices?

-Mack & Santana Law Offices, P.C. is led by a talented team of attorneys with decades of combined legal experience.
-We are detail-oriented, strategic planners who put our clients first in everything we do.
-Both of our founding attorneys are Qualified Mediators under Rule 114, which provides our clients with a cost-effective option to work out the terms of their divorce cooperatively and without the expense of going to court.
-Whether your divorce can be amicably resolved through mediation or if litigation is the more appropriate course of action, our Minneapolis divorce lawyers have the skill and tenacity to help you reach the best possible result for you and your family.
+A talented team of family law attorneys leads Mack & Santana Law Offices, P.C., with decades of combined legal experience.
+We are detail-oriented strategic planners who put our clients first in everything we do.
+Our founding family law attorneys are Qualified Mediators under Rule 114, which provides our clients with a cost-effective option to work out the terms of their divorce cooperatively and without the expense of going to family court.